Skip to main content

 }

-Refer to Configuring OpenId Connect in Amazon Web Services to learn more.
+Refer to Configuring OpenId Connect in Amazon Web Services for additional details.

-Roles Provisioned By DevOps Foundations
+Roles provisioned by DevOps Foundations

-All of the roles provisioned by DevOps Foundations are meant to be assumed by Pipelines for operation in a single repository, and have a trust policy that only allows GitHub Actions workflows triggered by that repository to assume the role.
+These roles are designed to operate in a single repository and include a trust policy that only permits GitHub Actions workflows triggered by that repository to assume the role.
+Each role is provisioned in pairs:

 root-pipelines-plan

-The read-only plan role for the infrastructure-live-root
+A read-only plan role for the infrastructure-live-root repository.

 root-pipelines-apply

-The read/write apply role for the infrastructure-live-root
+A read/write apply role for the infrastructure-live-root repository.

 access-control-pipelines-plan

-The read-only plan role for the infrastructure-live-access-control
+A read-only plan role for the infrastructure-live-access-control repository.

 access-control-pipelines-apply

-The read/write apply role for the infrastructure-live-access-control
+A read/write apply role for the infrastructure-live-access-control repository.

 delegated-pipelines-plan

-The read-only plan role for delegated repositories.
+A read-only plan role for delegated repositories, used by Pipelines Enterprise customers.

 These roles have almost no permissions by default.
 They are pre-configured by default to only have access to OpenTofu/Terraform state, and the pull requests that are opened to provision them include documentation on how to add additional permissions as appropriate.